 Groups fundraising in Victoria need to comply with the Fundraising Act 1998 (Vic) and the Fundraising Regulations 2019 (Vic) (‘fundraising laws’).
 The fundraising laws are regulated by CAV, and cover activities including telephone appeals, auctions, door-knock appeals, tin collections, and public appeals to support clubs, associations, causes or people.
 Compliance with the fundraising laws might include registering with CAV as a fundraiser.

-Each state and territory has its own rules for fundraising activities (there are no specific fundraising requirements in the Northern Territory).
+Each state and the Australian Capital Territory has its own rules for fundraising activities (there are no specific fundraising requirements in the Northern Territory).
 Organisations that are fundraising in more than one state or territory need to ensure they are complying with all relevant fundraising laws in those jurisdictions.
 There are some exemptions (which are different in each state) that can help – some types of groups are exempt and there are some exemptions depending on how much money is raised.

-Online fundraising has raised new challenges for fundraising regulation and organisations should carefully consider the relevant laws before conducting an online fundraising The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision..
+Online fundraising has raised new challenges for fundraising regulation and organisations should carefully consider the relevant laws before conducting an online fundraising appeal.
+This includes putting a donate button on a website.
+It can take weeks to get all the required approvals.

 Receipts stating that donations of $2 or more are tax deductible cannot be given unless the organisation has been endorsed as a DGR by the ATO, or is specifically listed as a DGR (see ‘Deductible gift recipient status’, above).